Looking for the best HOKA running shoes to chase your goals for training, racing or adventuring?

 If you are looking for a trail running shoe that can handle the rugged trails (like the east coast), this is a great option.

-Check out the Hoka Challenger ATR review here.
+Check out the HOKA Challenger ATR review here.

 The Challenger ATR 6 stands out as one of the most versatile trail shoes available.